Lightning-AI/litgpt/tutorials/finetune_lora.md

 I would recommend the movie The Martian (2015).
 It is a sci-fi movie starring Matt Damon that follows the story of...
 ```

-If your GPU supports `bfloat16`, you can additionally pass `--precision bf16-true` to bring the memory consumption down to ~11 GB for StableLM-3B.
+If your GPU supports `bfloat16`, you can additionally pass `--precision "bf16-true"` to bring the memory consumption down to ~7.6 GB for StableLM-3B (versus ~15.2  GB for `--precision "32-full"`).
+In addition, you may use quantization methods, for example `--precision "bf16-true" --quantize "bnb.nf4"` brings the memory consumption further down to ~4.4 GB for StableLM-3B.

 ## Tune on your dataset